 - Rating: Fair

-- Conditions: Anglers visited Calder last weekend and reported fair to good fishing.
-The ice is still around two feet thick.
-They reported solid access in the morning and some muddy areas on the way out.
-The forecast is for snow this weekend.
-Calder has catch-and-release regulations.
+- Conditions: Anglers report fair to good fishing.
+The ice is gone and the roads to the reservoir are mostly dry.
+The reservoir has special catch-and-release regulations.
 You must use flies and lures only — bait is not allowed.
 See the Utah Fishing Guidebook for details.

 - Location: Pot Creek on Diamond Mountain, Uintah County